 For punters who are new to Paysafecard for online betting in the UK, we have put together a step-by-step guide on how to deposit with Paysafecard below:

-Once it is time to make a deposit, you need to head over to the dedicated section of the site.
+Once it's time to make a deposit on a betting site, choose one that accepts Paysafecard and open the app/website.
 A button labelled 'Deposit' can usually be found in the top right corner, but you might also need to enter the account section to find this.

-When you have reached this page, you need to browse the payment methods available and tap on Paysafecard.
+When you have reached this page, known as the cashier, you need to browse the payment methods available and tap on Paysafecard.
+As you can see, we opted to use Bet365.

-As with any other payment method, you will need to enter some details and in this case, you need to provide the 16-digit PIN code that you get with Paysafecard.
+As with any other payment method, you will need to enter some details.
+In this case, you need to sign in and then provide the 16-digit PIN code that you get with Paysafecard.

-Once the PIN code has been added, and the amount you would like to deposit has been confirmed, you only need to tap on 'Deposit' (on most betting sites) to complete the process.
+Once the PIN code has been added, and the amount you would like to deposit has been confirmed, you only need to tap on 'Pay' to complete the process.

 It is possible to purchase Paysafecard vouchers in the UK, with many major outlets offering this option.
 For example, in a big city like Leeds, there are around a dozen places in the city centre alone where it is possible to purchase Paysafecard vouchers for online betting in the UK.